 - Office 365 A5

 To see all available plans, including regional and government plans, please visit the Microsoft 365 and Office 365 plan options page.

 What Office apps do I get with Microsoft 365?

 Depending on your subscription, you can get up to 10 different Microsoft Office apps.
-All plans include the classic Word, Excel, and PowerPoint applications, as well as Outlook and OneNote.
-Other plans may include more applications - make sure to review your choice before committing to purchase a plan.
+All plans include the classic Word, Excel, and PowerPoint applications and Outlook and OneNote.
+Other plans may include more applications - make sure to review your choice before purchasing a plan.